mhenke/CFML-in-100-minutes/cfml100mins.markdown

 What we need to do is combine a variable with the string.
 There are two ways to do that.
 The first approach is called *string concatenation* which is basically just adding strings together:

 In the first line we setup a variable to hold the day of the week.
-Then we'll printed the string *Happy* combined with the value of the variable 'today' and the string *!*.
+Then we'll printed the string *Happy* combined with the value of the variable "today" and the string *!*.
 You might be thinking, "What was the point of that since we still wrote *Saturday* in the first line?"
 Ok, well, if you were writing a real program you'd use CFMLs built-in date instructions like this:

-'today = DayOfWeek(Now());'
+"today = DayOfWeek(Now());"

-'Now()' gets the current date and time of the computer running the ColdFusion server.
-'DayOfWeek' returns an integer in the range 1 (Sunday) to 7 (Saturday) for the day of the week.
+"Now()" gets the current date and time of the computer running the ColdFusion server.
+"DayOfWeek" returns an integer in the range 1 (Sunday) to 7 (Saturday) for the day of the week.
 We still don't have the day of week as string.
 Try this:

 #### Tag